-The micropython-compatible board only needs micropython installed; no additional preparation is required.
+The MicroPython-compatible board only needs MicroPython installed; no additional preparation is required.
+If using CircuitPython, and additional modification needs to be made to boot.py.
+See documentation for details.

 FOUR

 EXAMPLES

 Turning on an LED with Belay takes only 6 lines of code.
 Functions decorated with the task decorator are sent to the device and interpreted by the MicroPython interpreter.
 Calling the decorated function on-host sends a command to the device to execute the actual function.